Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

 For a list of template parameters for each FIR variant, see :ref:`API_REFERENCE`.

-**TP_CASC_LEN** describes the number of AIE processors to split the operation over, which allows resource to be traded for higher performance.
+**TP_CASC_LEN** describes the number of AIE processors to split the operation over, which allows resources to be traded for higher performance.
 TP_CASC_LEN must be in the range 1 (default) to 9.
-FIR graph instance consists of TP_CASC_LEN kernels and the FIR length (TP_FIR_LEN) is divided by the requested cascade length and each kernel in the graph gets assigned a fraction of the workload.
+FIR graph instance creates TP_CASC_LEN kernels.
+Computation workload of the FIR (defined by its length parameter TP_FIR_LEN) is divided and each kernel in the graph is then assigned a fraction of the workload, i.e. each kernel performs TP_FIR_LEN / TP_CASC_LEN.
 Kernels are connected with cascade ports, which pass partial accumulation products downstream until last kernel in chain produces the output.

 **TP_DUAL_IP** is an implementation trade-off between performance and resource utilization.